arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does Child Support Cover in Arkansas?

-Generally, the court shall ensure that the amount of award for child support payments covers the average cost of supporting and raising a child in Arkansas.
-Thus, child support provides for the following:
+Generally, the court shall ensure that the amount of the award for child support payments covers the average cost of supporting and raising a child in Arkansas.
+Thus, child support generally provides for the following:

 • Food